 One of the qualities that make Empower stand out from the competition is its combination of both budgeting capabilities and investment management.
 But is Empower really the best choice to provide investment management, and what can you do if you don’t have the minimum $100,000 required to take advantage of the wealth management service?

 Fortunately, there are alternatives that, while they don’t offer budgeting capabilities, they do provide investment management services comparable to Empower, but at a much lower fee.

 Betterment offers similar investment services to Empower, but they do it for a much lower annual fee.
-You can open an account with no money at all, then begin investing as you fund your account.
-You can have your portfolio managed for 0.25% on the Digital plan, which means a $10,000 portfolio can be professionally managed for just $25 per year.
+You can open an account with no money at all, and then begin investing as you fund your account.
+You can have your portfolio managed for 0.25% with an Investing account, which means a $10,000 portfolio can be professionally managed for just $25 per year.

-And though Betterment doesn’t provide a personal advisor on its Digital Plan the way Empower does on its Wealth Management plan, you have unlimited access to certified financial planners if you select the Premium plan.
+And though Betterment doesn’t provide a personal advisor with its Investing account the way Empower does on its Wealth Management plan, you have unlimited access to certified financial planners if you select the Premium plan.
 That plan has a minimum balance requirement of $100,000, and an annual fee of 0.40%.
 But that is less than half the annual fee charged by Empower.
 And on all plans, you’ll get the benefit of tax-loss harvesting on taxable investment accounts.

-Very similar to Betterment, Wealthfront is a robo-advisor providing automated investment management at a much lower annual fee than Empower.
+Very similar to Betterment, Wealthfront is a robo advisor providing automated investment management at a much lower annual fee than Empower.
 The fee is identical to the Betterment Digital plan at 0.25% per year.
 And you only need $500 to open an account.
-Wealthfront builds your portfolio of a mix of funds invested in stocks and bonds, but they also include real estate and natural resources for broader diversification.
+Wealthfront builds your portfolio with a mix of funds invested in stocks and bonds, but they also include real estate and natural resources for broader diversification.